bitcoin-computer/monorepo/packages/node/README.md

 ## Usage

-### Run the Node
+### Start the Node

-To start your node at `http://localhost:1031` run the command below.
+To start your node at `http://localhost:1031` run the commands below.
 The node is ready once the log activity subsides.
 On regtest this will take a few minutes, on mainnet and testnet it can take days or even weeks, depending on your hardware.

 <font size=1>